 September 2018 is oversubscribed, but you are more than welcome to still register.

-£20.00 each child, every term, to cover the cost of snack, new resources and fund raising.
+£20.00 each child, every half term, to cover the cost of snack, new resources and fund raising.

 Unfortunately, we do not accept 30-hour funding, but we do offer the 15-hour funding.

 Start; Monday 4th June

 End; Friday 20th July.
 School closes early today.